Labour will take difficult choices on home-building – Nandy

 Sir Keir Starmer, Labour’s leader, said this month that the dropped target meant housebuilding was likely to fall to its lowest level since the Second World War.

-Ms Nandy, in pre-briefed comments ahead of her speech, will say: “There are difficult choices that must be faced to build the houses we need.
+Ms Nandy said: “There are difficult choices that must be faced to build the houses we need.

 “And make no mistake — we choose growth.